 If Cybersecurity Law is not a 100% match to what you pursue in your career, you may want to consider the Master of Science in Homeland Security and Crisis Management Law.

-In the Master of Science in Homeland Security and Crisis Management Law you will learn how response from government works in case of a crisis and how both public and private organizations collaborate given the complex structure of preparedness and response.
+In the Master of Science in Homeland Security and Crisis Management Law, you will learn how response from the government works in case of a crisis and how both public and private organizations collaborate, given the complex structure of preparedness and response.